 Some of the main PTSD symptoms include the following:

-Many betrayed partner's call these crazy-making feelings the "Emotional Roller Coaster" and they truly are!
+Many betrayed partner's experience these feelings like an "Emotional Roller Coaster."

 Infidelity discovery tends to cause a mix of overwhelming feelings with many peaks and valleys.